WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Arizona/WaterAllocation/ReadME.md

 ## Overview of Source Data Utilized
 The following data was used for water allocations...

-- [SW QUERY BY SURFACE WATERSHEDS](http://www.azwater.gov/querycenter/query.aspx?qrysessionid=ABBBE0BF2A68326CE040000A16005CA1) for surface water point of diversion data (SW QUERY BY SURFACE WATERSHEDS).
+- [SW QUERY BY SURFACE WATERSHEDS](https://www.azwater.gov/querycenter/query.aspx?qrysessionid=ABBBE0BF2A68326CE040000A16005CA1) for surface water right data (SW QUERY BY SURFACE WATERSHEDS).
+Downloaded used all washed under the 'ACTIVE' status.
-- [Surface Water Data](https://new.azwater.gov/gis) for surface water point of diversion and place of use data (SWR_fillings).
-- [Wells 55 Registry](https://new.azwater.gov/gis) point of diversion groundwater data (WELLS_wellRegistry).
-- [Groundwater Site Inventory](https://new.azwater.gov/gis) for location information for groundwater data (GWSI_SITES).
+- [Fillings.shp] for location information related to the SW QUERY BY SURFACE WATERSHEDS data.
+Provided by personal correspondence with ADWR via email.
+- [Well Registry](https://gisdata2016-11-18t150447874z-azwater.opendata.arcgis.com/datasets/34c92af536ec4047aeaf9d93053dc317_0/explore?location=34.103087%2C-111.970052%2C7.92) for groundwater water right data.
+Contains use and location info.

-## Storage for WaDE 2.0 Source and Processed Water Data
-The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
+## Storage for input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
 - Arizona Allocation Data: https://drive.google.com/drive/folders/1qxIpa1mGkvChepI4PA7xzIEbs7xuPSJZ?usp=sharing

 ## Summary of Data Prep
 The following text summarizes the process used by the WSWC staff to prepare and share ADWR's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see **AZ_SW_Allocation Schema Mapping to WaDE_QA.xlsx** and **AZ_GW_Allocation Schema Mapping to WaDE_QA.xlsx**.
 Six executable code files were used to extract the ADWR's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
 The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
 Those six code files are as follows...

-- 0_PreProcessArizonaAllocationData.ipynb
+- 0_AZwr_PreProcessAllocationData.ipynb
 - 1_AZ_Methods.py
 - 2_AZ_Variables.py
 - 3_AZ_Organizations.py